• Skip to primary navigation

 Tips for Pressure Canning Meat – Chicken

-If you’ve grown it yourself, you may also have butchered the chicken yourself.
+If you’ve grown it yourself, your family may have also butchered the chicken yourself.
 You’re going to be really sick of dead chicken by the time you get to canning it, if you’re like me.
-Here are a few tips for preparing your home-butchered chicken.

-1. After your newly harvested birds have had about 24-48 hours to mellow in a refrigerator, you’ll need to get them canned up quickly to keep them fresh and bacteria free.
+- After your newly harvested birds have had about 24-48 hours to mellow in a refrigerator, you’ll need to get them canned up quickly to keep them fresh and bacteria free.
 Make sure you’ve cleared your schedule not just for the butchering, but also for the canning.
-And making bone broth, if you’re going to do that – more on that in a minute.
-Brace yourself to get it done as fast as possible.

-2. If you can find one, get a friend to come over to make the canning process more fun and to help it go a bit faster.
+- If you can find one, get a friend to come over to make the canning process more fun and to help it go a bit faster.

-3. From start to finish, with my pressure canner, it takes about 2 1/2 to 3 hours for 7 quarts of chicken (one batch).
+- From start to finish, with my pressure canner, it takes about 2 1/2 to 3 hours for 7 quarts of chicken (one batch).
 You can only do so many batches in one day, so plan accordingly.

-4. Make sure you’ve re-sharpened your knives from butchering, unless you’re lucky enough to have several sets of sharp knives.
+- Make sure you’ve re-sharpened your knives from butchering, unless you’re lucky enough to have several sets of sharp knives.
 Use the absolute best knives you have because you’re going to be doing A LOT of cutting.
 Sharpen them before you’re sitting in front of ten birds that needs to be butchered asap.

 Butchering the Meat for Canning

-1. To learn how to easily cut up a chicken, follow this link.
-Don’t hack at it; learn to cut it apart at the joints and save yourself a lot of work and cramped hands.
-I do keep a small hatchet close by for chicken bones and joints that just don’t want to come apart easily, but I don’t have to use it that often.
+- I do keep a small hatchet close by for chicken bones and joints that just don’t want to come apart easily, but I don’t have to use it that often.

 Can You Preserve Meat on the Bone?

-You don’t need to fill the jars with water because the chicken makes its own broth in the while it’s in the canner.
+You don’t need to fill the jars with water because the chicken makes its own broth in the jars while it’s in the canner.

 Make Broth with the Rest

-I have two crock-pots that run non-stop for several days processing all the extra bones and fats into nourishing broth.
+I have two crock-pots that run non-stop for several days when I’m butchering to process all the extra bones and fats into nourishing broth.
 However, there’s no way I can keep up with all the breast and back bones I have left over.
-I could store them in my freezer for making into broth later.
-However, it’s just as easy to can them.

 Here’s what I do:

-• I can the neck bones, back bones and as many breast bones as I can fit into quart jars.
+- I can the neck bones, back bones, and as many breast bones as I can fit into quart jars.

 Sharon mentioned that her bones came out soft and crumbly when she canned them.
 Mine are all still strong and I know I have at least one, maybe two batches of Crockpot broth left in them.